JonKing93/DASH/Tutorials/ensembleMetadata/sizes.md

 # Variables and Sizes

 You can use an ensembleMetadata object to return summary information about the variables in a state vector ensemble, and their sizes.
-This can be useful when preallocating memory, and also as a basic check that variables are the correct sizze.
+This can be useful when preallocating memory, and also as a basic check that variables are the correct size.

 ### Variable Names
 You can return a list of the variables in a state vector ensemble using the "variableNames" command.